godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Displays the specified string as dialog spoken by the player.
-Blocks execution
+This command
-until the dialog has finished playing.
+blocks further event execution until the dialog has finished being 'said'
+(either as displayed text or as audible speech from a file).

 **Parameters**